 Modern Christianity is like Pick and Mix; you choose those beliefs off the shelf that suit you best.
 Like being in a supermarket of ideas, we can put our personal customised items in the trolley.
 We know what’s best for us and none of us needs a church and its ministers to tell us.

 In this post I list some of the traditional alternatives to orthodox belief.
 Most of these could get you excommunicated by the pope, or worse, back in the day.
 No risk of being martyred today though – the church has put heresy on the back burner.
 So why not check out what Christian dissidents believed back in the earliest days of Christianity.
-Maybe you’ll find one that suits you.
+Maybe you’ll find a heresy that suits you.

 ADOPTIONISM Heresy put forward by Elipandus, Bishop of Toledo that Jesus was not the Son of God but only the Son adopted by God after his birth.